JANHMS/Pypark-Databricks/README.md

-# Pyspark-Databricks
+# Pyspark-DataScience

 ## Overview
 This repository holds Pyspark projects.
-This can be used within the context of Databricks.
+This can be used within the context of Databricks or Google Colab.

-## Projects
-There are different projects.

 ## Project-1 Using Pyspark on Big Data